Isra1610/Isra1610/README.md

 - 👋 Hi, I’m @Isra1610, junior developer, HTML, CSS, javaScript, WordPress, PHP
-- 👀 I’m interested in learn all i can
+- 👀 I’m interested in learn all i can, this is my personal page in developing with React Js: https://israelhrs.netlify.app/
 - 🌱 I’m currently learning React, Agular, Vue, Node.
 - 💞️ I’m looking to collaborate on web development for now
 - 📫 How to reach me israelrojas626@gmail.com